Sunset Lakeview

 No analysis available

-There is no public-remark support for masonry and stucco construction across the listings reviewed.
-The remarks consistently focus on concrete/CMU construction details instead, and the low current MLS usage (2/20) looks more like inconsistent checkbox data than a verified feature.
-This is a high-confidence correction to false.
+There is no public-remark support for masonry and stucco construction in the listings reviewed.
+The remarks repeatedly point toward concrete/CMU construction rather than masonry-stucco, so this feature appears to be an MLS data mismatch rather than a verified building characteristic.

 No analysis available